usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-details.rst

 The entire migration process has 5 main steps.
 These are:

-	1. Scan the source machine
+	1. Scan the source machine.
 	2. Report the scan results to UForge AppCenter, where the platform analyzes the report.
-The results of this analysis are sent back to the source machine.
+The scan differentiates between known packages and extra files.
-	3. The results are used to build an "overlay" archive.
-This overlay is sent back to the platform.
+	3. The results are used to build an archive.
+The extra files are only included in the archive if the user is performing a scan with overlay.
+The archive is sent back to the platform.
-	4. The overlay archive is uncompressed, and the information is stored in the database as a ``Scan``.
+	4. The archive is uncompressed, and the information is stored in the database as a ``Scan``.
 	5. The scan can be used to generate machine images (black box migration) or imported to create a new appliance template (white box migration).
 The generated machine image can then be published to the target environment and instances can be provisioned.

 In order to migrate a system, it must meet the following conditions: